kchu25/CDLmotif.jl/README.md

     using CDLmotif

     # Find motifs in a single fasta file
-    find_motifs_fasta("<fasta filepath>", "<output folder>")
+    find_motifs_fasta(<fasta filepath>, <output folder>)

     # Find motifs for multiple fasta files
-    find_motifs_fasta_folder("<input folder>", "<output folder>")
+    find_motifs_fasta_folder(<input folder>, <output folder>)

+Please refer below for a quick reference on the usage and software/hardware requirements.

 # Find motifs for a single fasta file
-"\<fasta filepath\>": a string that's the input fasta file's absolute filepath.
+\<fasta filepath\>: a string that's the input fasta file's absolute filepath.

-"\<output folder\>":  a string that's the output folder's absolute filepath; all the motif discovery results will be stored here.
+\<output folder\>:  a string that's the output folder's absolute filepath; all the motif discovery results will be stored here.

 # Find motifs for multiple fasta files
-"\<input folder\>": a string that's the input folder's absolute file path; the input folder contains multiple fasta files.
+\<input folder\>: a string that's the input folder's absolute file path; the input folder contains multiple fasta files.

-"\<output folder\>": a string that's the output folder's absolute file path; this output folder will contain multiple folders.
+\<output folder\>: a string that's the output folder's absolute file path; this output folder will contain multiple folders.
 Each folder will store the motif discovery results that correspond to a input fasta file.

 # Software requirements:

 # Hardware requirements:

 # Cite
 More details on this later.

 # Contact
-Please contact
+Please contact <skchu@wustl.edu> or raise an issue on the github repor with any questions about installation or usage.

+# Notes